LokkoLori/cynthcart-dsd/readme.txt

 it will compile the cynth-dsd.asm into cynth-dsd.prg and start it with WinVICE x64.exe ... add it to your path.

-v0.5 milestone:
+v0.5 milestone - GUITAR OF WOR demo:

-3 "string" guitar "emulation:
+3 strings guitar emulation:

 q w e r t y u i o p @ *
  a s d f g h j k l : ; =
 S z x c v b n m , . / S

-3 string 3 SID channel
+3 strings 3 SID channels

-push button on string + joystick stroke = note ... like picking a guitar
+push button on a string + joystick stroke = note ... like picking a guitar

-low notes on right high, notes on left.
-Just like frets on a guitar neck higher notes mask the lower frets on the same string
+low notes on the right, high notes on the left.
+Just like frets on a guitar neck higher note masks the lower frets on the same string

 advanced techniques:

 hammer: pick a note, and push an upper fret ... backpick when release the upper fret
-lean: like hummer, but with pressing the space bar: pitch up, release pich down
+lean: like hammer, but with pressing the space bar: pitch up, release pich down

 tunes: